nerdberg792/only-solana-fans/README.md

-Of course.
-A good README is essential for any project.
-Here is a comprehensive, well-structured README in Markdown, tailored specifically to your Solana OnlyFans MVP.
-You can copy and paste this directly into a `README.md` file in the root of your project.

----

 # SolanaFans MVP

 **SolanaFans** is a proof-of-concept, decentralized creator platform built on the Solana blockchain.
 This MVP allows creators to monetize their content (images) by setting a price in SOL, which users can pay directly from their wallets to get access.